Solo-Web-Works/TODO-Sync/README.md

 The action will:

 - Create or update a GitHub Issue titled "Refactor this function to improve performance".
-- Add an entry to TODO_SUMMARY.md linking to the Issue.
+- Add an entry to TODO_SUMMARY.md linking to the Issue and commit.
-- YouTube+2GitHub+2DEV Community+2
-- Stack Overflow+5Reddit+5Stack Overflow+5

 ## 🧪 Dry Run Mode